SpinGo/op-rabbit/README.md

 # Intro

-Op-Rabbit is a high-level, opinionated, composable, fault-tolerant library for interacting with RabbitMQ:
+Op-Rabbit is a high-level, opinionated, composable, fault-tolerant library for interacting with RabbitMQ; the following is a high-level feature list:

 - Recovery:
     - Consumers automatically reconnect and subscribe if the connection is lost